Shopify/polaris/polaris.shopify.com/content/components/choice-list.md

 If the customer abandons their checkout, send them an email reminder to complete their order

+- Option a
+- Option b

 #### Don’t

 If the customer abandons their checkout, send them an email reminder to complete their order:

+- Option a
+- Option b

 <!-- end -->